Maclean-D/pickpair/README.md

 ### Pair
 - Record Name
-- Pick between two options at a time in random order until overall winner
+- Pick between two options at a time
+- Every option will appear 5 times
+- Scoring is based on Elo rating system

 ### Results
-- Bar graph of total votes for each option
+- Bar graph of Elo ratings (Average & individual available)
-- What individual people picked
+- Import/Export individual data

 ## How to Run